techpathi/techpathi/README.md

 ### Hi there 👋
 I am Venkatapathi Raju.
-Call me _Venkat_ and save some memory😀 I am from Visakhapatnam, the City of Destiny but now I live in Hyderabad.
+Let's talk all things MERN.
+I speak Javascript.
 I work in Infosys Limited as a Systems Engineer.
 I love ☕ and 🚀🚀, to be precise, the Starship.